nextcloud/twofactor_totp/README.md

 installed.
 2FA kicks in after the primary authentication stage (typically username and password) were successful.
 This provider challenges the user to enter a randomly generated authentication code (aka one-time password, OTP, currently 6 digits).
-It sends that code to the user's primary email address and expects the user to enter it on an additional 2nd step web login page.
+It sends that code to the user's primary e-mail address and expects the user to enter it on an additional 2nd step web login page.

 ### Installation, activation and usage